steve1316/uma-android-automation/HOW_IT_WORKS.md

 4. **Scheduled Race:** If the game shows a scheduled (in-game agenda) race label, the bot races.
 5. **Force Racing:** User setting that bypasses all other logic and forces racing every turn.
 6. **Maiden Race:** The first race of the campaign must be completed before regular training resumes.
 7. **Fan/Trophy Requirements:** If the game requires a minimum fan count, trophy count, or goal race points, the bot prioritizes racing to meet it.
-This **outranks** pre-summer prep so a mandatory career goal (e.g. a "win a G1" trophy) is never skipped in favor of a summer-prep training.
+This **outranks** pre-summer prep so a mandatory career goal is never skipped in favor of a summer-prep training.
+The requirement must be **satisfiable this turn**, though: a trophy goal that only a **G1 win** can satisfy is checked against the races database first, and on a turn with no G1 available the bot does not open the race screen at all (it would only have to cancel back out of it) and falls through to the rest of the waterfall instead.
+Every other requirement — a fan count, goal race points, or a trophy that any Pre-OP-or-above / G3-or-above race can satisfy — always forces the race.
 8. **Pre-Summer Prep (June Late):** On the last turn before Summer training, the bot ensures energy is high (≥70%) and mood is Great.
 If energy is low, it rests.
 If mood is low, it recovers mood.
 If both are fine, it trains Wit (which recovers some energy in preparation for Summer Training).[^1]

 [^1]: Wit is chosen as the "throwaway" training because it recovers some energy, helping the trainee enter Summer Training in better condition.